FluidCode0/perm.fps/README.md

 ## Installation

 1. Clone this repository:
-2. Input the current file into your laptop or PC.
+2. Input the current file named **fps changer.js** into your laptop or PC.
+3. Add it into your **VSCode** or into your shortcuts/apps.
-3. Change your FPS to max or to anything you want.
+4. Change your FPS to max or to anything you want.
-4. Give the file be ran automatically with administration.
+5. Give the file be ran automatically with administration.

 ## Finish:
 the code should look like this: